nbodepudi/videoSearchEngine/README.md

 Charan - 140123004

       This project is a part of our course named Database Management.
       Here our website is powered by Django Framework.
-Features of the website include:
+Features of this website include:
-           1) It searches throughout the database for both tags and Description of the video which matches for the given key word.
+           1) Algorithm finds the videos with matching tags and description with the given key word.
            2) Search returns the top 5 results(if found) and will be displayed in a pannel.
            3) By selecting a video from the list of the videos from the given pannel it opens up the statistics of the selected video using data from MongoDb database.
            4) When a video is selected, in the side pannel videos related to selected video will be displayed from the relations to the current video in the neo4j database (Graph Database).